 - “The Scarlet F,” from Harvard Public Health magazine, features STRIPED Director S. Bryn Austin and Trainee Monica Kriete MPH ’18 and explores weight discrimination from a public health perspective.

-- This legal article by Jennifer Pomeranz and Rebecca Puhl explores the legal landscape for people with large bodies seeking protection from employment discrimination.
+- This legal article by Iyiola Solanke advocates for the civil rights law strategy for people with large bodies seeking protection from discrimination.

 - Rebecca Puhl’s Washington Post op-ed titled, “Weight discrimination is rampant.
 Yet in most places it’s still legal,” calls attention to the importance of this legislation.